Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 The _Data Discovery Service_ (DDS) manages how each received payload is routed to one or more applications by applying user-defined data discovery rules.

-Each ruleset contains filtering logic which defines if an incoming file meets the criteria of an application.
+Each ruleset contains filtering logic which defines whether an incoming file meets the criteria of an application.
 In addition, the ruleset contains how a file shall be grouped, e.g. by a DICOM study or a DICOM series.
+A ruleset also defines how long the service shall wait for all data to arrive.
+Here are a couple of examples:

+##### Example 1: a single study

-A ruleset also defines how long the service shall wait for all data to be arrived.
-For example, if there are four DICOM volumes that are being sent separately and directly from the modality at 5-minute interval.
-If the ruleset defines a 3 minute timeout, then, there are total of 4 jobs, one for each DICOM volume, that are launched with the orchestration engine.
-If the ruleset defines a 6 minute timeout.
+If there is a DICOM study containing four DICOM instances that are being sent separately and directly from the modality at 5-minute intervals.
+If the ruleset defines a 3-minute timeout, then there are a total of 4 jobs, one for each DICOM instance, that are launched with the orchestration engine.
+If the ruleset defines a 6-minute timeout.
 Then, only one single job is created.

+##### Example 2: multiple studies

+Assuming 3 studies from the same patient were uploaded to Workload Manager in multiple connections.
+There will be a total of 3 jobs launched if the ruleset instructs DDS to group by study, assuming all relevant files are received within the timeout period defined.
+On the other hand, if data were to be group by the patient, then one single job will be created.

 After applying a ruleset, files that met the criteria are put into a bucket with some metadata that can be used for querying.
 These buckets are stored as part of the Job Scheduling Service and are synced to the database in case of system shutdown.
-DDS continues onto the next ruleset until all ruleset are applied to each file.
+DDS continues onto the next ruleset until all ruleset is applied to each file.

 ##### Data Discovery Stages

-There are two stage during data discovery, filtering and grouping.
-If an incoming payload provides the application ID or name then the first stage is skipped.
+There are two stages during data discovery, filtering, and grouping.

-1. Data filtering: applies user defined static rules to filter incoming data first.
-If a payload/file meets all criteria defined by the user, then it enters the next stage.
+1. Data filtering: applies user-defined static rules to filter incoming data first.
+If a payload/file meets all criteria defined by the user, it then enters the next stage.
 2. Data grouping: groups incoming payload into patient, study or series.
-Also waits, base on user defined value, for all data to arrive.
+Also waits, based on user-defined value, for all data to arrive.

+Note: The first stage is skipped if an incoming payload provides the application ID or the application name.
 #### Job Scheduling Service

 The _Job Scheduling Service_ (JSS) maintains in-memory buckets that are synced to the database.
 Buckets are created based on input criteria from the DDS.
-As described in section above, once the bucket is timed out waiting for new files, the bucket will stop accepting any new payloads/files.
+As described in the section above, once the bucket is timed out waiting for new files, the bucket will stop accepting any new payloads/files.
 A job will be created and submitted to the orchestration engine where the application is hosted.
 The bucket is then removed from memory and the database.
-The job metadata is also stored in the database to track statuses and states of each job.
+The job metadata is also stored in the database to track the statuses and states of each job.

 ##### Job States